| Availability: | |

 Low-friction, non-contact sealing improves equipment efficiency, reduces energy consumption, and enhances overall system performance.

-Engineered with robust materials, advanced bearing protectors withstand high temperatures, corrosive environments, moisture, and abrasive conditions, ensuring long-lasting performance.
+Engineered with robust materials, advanced bearing protection devices withstand high temperatures, corrosive environments, moisture, and abrasive conditions, ensuring long-lasting performance.

-Below is a quick overview of the main features that make the ANSI 3196 bearing protector reliable for pump performance.
+Below is a quick overview of the main features that make the ANSI 3196 Bearing seal protector reliable for pump performance.
 This table highlights its design, durability, and maintenance advantages.

 | Feature | Description |